 - Are you affected by your competitor’s promotional offers?

-In summary, the 5Ps of Digital Marketing are People, Product, Price, Place, and Promotion.
-These elements make up the marketing mix which you need to ace your business via the Internet.
-Consequently, you can successfully position your brand in the competitive market if you define these elements.
+The 5Ps of Digital Marketing are People, Product, Price, Place, and Promotion.
+These elements make up the marketing mix which you need to ace your online business via the Internet.
+Each of the five elements is vital to your sales and business growth.
+A clear and strong Digital Marketing strategy will help you succeed in bringing more traffic to your website, capturing the interest of your visitors and converting leads to sales.